Stuycs-K/finalproject-09-kamrowski-victor-chao-jason/DEVLOG-Jason.md

     - Was unable to find the source of this issue.
 Narrowed it down to either an incorrect 32-bit string or something wrong with the left rotation calculation.
 Will look into it more tomorrow in class.
  - Added the final step after the four rounds of operations.
 (10 mins)

-### 2025-06-02 - Fixing Up Code
+### 2025-06-02 - Fixing Up Code and Comparing Runtimes
 **In Class**
  - Removed debug print statements and unnecessary code.
 (10 mins)
  - Added another condition for arguments.
 Input string must be at most 55 characters for reasons detailed in our presentation.
 (5 mins)
- - Planned to write out the presentation markdown file tonight.
-(3 mins) **At Home**
+ - Created Bash scripts to run the terminal's `md5sum` and our md5 algorithm on 100 lines from the rockyou list.
+(25 mins) **At Home**
  - Formatted all files.
 (5 mins)

-### 2024-01-03 - Brief description
+ - Updated README to include `make compile` when running the program.
+(1 min)
-Expanded description including how much time was spent on task.
+ - Ran the Bash scripts and took note of time differences.
+Did 5 trials.
+Stored data in `runtimes.txt`.
+(20 mins)